wade-cheng/compile-typst-site/docs/tutorials/beginner/01_installation.md

 # Part 1: Installation

-This tutorial section is unfinished.
+This part is unfinished.
 Here's a list of what we would want to go over, and what you might consider looking up if you're unfamiliar:

 - general commmand line crash course
   - traversal (`cd`)